ekalai-org/whatsapp-editor/README.md

 <h3><span class='emoji'>🚀 </span>How to run this source code?</h3>
 <p>
-	Download the code, after downloaded zip file, extract it, if extracted then open the folder, open it editor.html file.
+	Download the code, after downloaded zip file, extract it, if extracted then open the folder, open it editor.html file in browser.
 </p>

 <h3><span class='emoji'>🔗 </span>Reference</h3>